Skip to content

 }

-network.SendSuccessDataResponse(ctx, "blog created successfully", &blog)
+network.SendSuccessDataResponse(ctx, "blog created successfully", b)

 }